s-yano/csvql/README.md

     3       Charry  48
     5       Edward  52

+Only where clause:

+    $ csvql sample.csv --header --where "age between 30 and 50"
+    1|Anne|33
+    3|Charry|48

 Options:

     $ svql --help
-    Usage: csvql [options]
+    Usage: csvql [csvfile] [options]
 	    --console                    After all commands are run, open sqlite3 console with this data --header                     Treat file as having the first row as a header row --output-dlm="|"             Output delimiter (|)
-        --save-to=FILE               If set, sqlite3 db is left on disk at this path --skip-comment               Skip comment lines start with '#' --source=FILE                Source file to load, or defaults to stdin --sql=SQL                    SQL Command(s) to run on the data --table-name=NAME            Override the default table name (tbl) --verbose                    Enable verbose logging
+	    --save-to=FILE               If set, sqlite3 db is left on disk at this path --skip-comment               Skip comment lines start with '#' --source=FILE                Source file to load, or defaults to stdin --sql=SQL                    SQL Command(s) to run on the data --select=COLUMN              Select column (*)
+	    --where=COND                 Where clause
+	    --table-name=NAME            Override the default table name (tbl) --verbose                    Enable verbose logging

 ## Contributing